GLOBAL MARKETS-Asian shares tumble as global growth fears mount

 BEIJING/HONG KONG, May 19 (Reuters) - Asian stocks tracked a steep Wall Street selloff on Thursday, as investors fretted over rising global inflation, China's zero-COVID policy and the Ukraine war, while the safe-haven dollar held most of its strong overnight gains.

-Overnight on Wall Street, earnings reports from retail giants soured sentiment, with Target Corp TGT.N warning of a bigger margin hit due to rising fuel and freight costs as it reported its quarterly profit had halved.
+Overnight on Wall Street, earnings reports from retail giants added to concerns that high inflation would slow global growth, with Target Corp TGT.N warning of a bigger margin hit due to rising fuel and freight costs as it reported its quarterly profit had halved.
 One day earlier, Walmart Inc WMT.N warned of similar margin squeezes.

 "The bounce on Tuesday was proven to have been 'too optimistic', thus the self-doubt stemming from the misjudgement only makes traders to click the sell button even harder," said Hebe Chen, market analyst at IG.